The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

 the client consents

-For more guidance on the general duty of confidentiality and the relationship between confidentiality and client conflict under the SRA Standards and Regulations 2019, in force from 25 November 2019, see Practice Notes: Duties of confidentiality and disclosure 2019 and Duties of confidentiality and disclosure—SRA 2011 regime and SRA 2019 regime compared.
+For more guidance on the general duty of confidentiality and the relationship between confidentiality and client conflict under the SRA Standards and Regulations, see Practice Notes: Duties of confidentiality and disclosure 2019 and Duties of confidentiality and disclosure—SRA 2011 regime and SRA 2019 regime compared.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.